Be the Critic

-With stories to tell and ideas to propose, good exhibitions can make you see art in completely new ways.
-Be the Critic: Learn to Evaluate Museum Exhibitions helps you experience them to the fullest by teaching you to judge them for yourself.
-This handbook introduces you to the major components of art exhibitions – the choices that together add up to an exhibition with a point of view – then guides you to confidently and thoughtfully evaluate what you observe.
+With stories to tell and ideas to propose, good art exhibitions can make you see art in completely new ways.
+In Be the Critic, you’ll learn exactly how they do that and how to make sense of those messages for yourself.
+This book introduces you to the major components of art exhibitions – the choices that together add up to an exhibition with a point of view – and guides you to confidently and thoughtfully evaluate what you observe.
+As a result, you’ll have better and more memorable art exhibition experiences.

 This handbook is designed for art enthusiasts who are comfortable thinking critically about what they see in museums and are looking to get better understand the themes and messages within art exhibitions.